mawillcockson/font-resize.nvim/README.md

       -- The value to reset the font to in case something goes wrong, or the -- reset keybind or function is used.
-      -- By default, this records the value of the `guifont` option when the -- plugin is first loaded
+      -- By default, this records the value of the `guifont` option when the -- plugin is first loaded.
-      -- This should be set to a valid value to pass to the set_font_function() -- (e.g. "Consolas:h12")
+      -- If set, this should be set to a valid value to pass to the -- set_font_function() (e.g. "Consolas:h12")
       default_guifont = vim.o.guifont,
       -- The function to use to change the font.
 Takes a single argument that's -- formatted for use with `:set guifont=...`